-Includes papers, debates, and member profiles from the House of Commons and the House of Lords from the 18th, 19th, and 20th centuries.[Details]
+Includes papers, debates, and member profiles from the House of Commons and the House of Lords from the 18th, 19th, and 20th centuries.[More Details]

-U.S. History Collection provides access to scholarly journals and magazines useful to both novice historians as well as advanced academic researchers.
-The database offers balanced coverage of events in U.S. history and scholarly work being established in the field.[Details]
+Gale OneFile: U.S. History contains scholarly journals and magazines that can be used by novice historians as well as advanced academic researchers.
+Updated daily, U.S. History offers balanced coverage of events in U.S. history and scholarly work being established in the field.[More Details]

 Underground and Independent Comics, Comix, and Graphic Novels: Volume I covers major works from North America and Europe, beginning with the first underground comix from the 1950s and continuing through to modern sequential artists.
 The collection contextualizes these original works with 25,000 pages of interviews, commentary, theory, and criticism from journals, books, and magazines, including The Comics Journal.